thecognifly/cognifly-python/README.md

 #### Streaming

 Cognifly can stream from the raspberry pi camera.
-For this, first make sure that the camera is enabled in the raspberry pi, and that is works correctly.
+For this, first make sure that the camera is enabled in the raspberry pi, and that it works correctly.
 It is then possible to display the video or to retrieve frames for processing:

 ```python